 Revises provisions relating to marijuana.
-(BDR 32-133) Existing law creates the Nevada Tax Commission and requires a majority of the commissioners to have experience in certain fields.
+(BDR 32-133) SB 238 Existing law creates the Nevada Tax Commission and requires a majority of the commissioners to have experience in certain fields.
 Section 1 of this bill requires one of the commissioners to have at least 5 years' experience in the field of legalized marijuana.
 Sections 4-8 of this bill create the Responsible Use of Marijuana Public Education Committee and establish its powers and duties.
 Sections 9 and 16 of this bill require the Bureau of Consumer Protection in the Office of the Attorney General to establish a statewide hotline and Internet website by which a person may file a complaint relating to a suspect sale of marijuana or related products without the appropriate certificate or license.
-Existing law requires the Department to transfer a medical marijuana establishment registration certificate to a party acquiring ownership of a medical marijuana establishment and requires the Department to provide by regulation for the transfer of a license to operate a marijuana establishment.
-Sections 10 and 15 of this bill provide for the transfer of a medical marijuana establishment registration certificate and a license to operate a marijuana establishment in certain additional circumstances.
-Sections 12 and 17 of this bill prohibit a medical marijuana dispensary or retail marijuana store from selling marijuana or related products SB 238 Watch through, or accepting a sale from, any business that does not hold a medical marijuana establishment registration certificate or license to operate a marijuana establishment.
-Also prohibit a medical marijuana dispensary or retail marijuana store from contracting with a third party to advertise delivery to consumers.
-Existing law authorizes a medical marijuana establishment to transport medical marijuana in certain circumstances.
-Section 13 of this bill prohibits a medical marijuana dispensary from transporting marijuana and related products to a person unless: (1) the person holds a valid registry identification card or letter of approval; (2) the transportation is performed by a person who holds a valid medical marijuana establishment agent registration card and is employed by the medical marijuana dispensary or an independent contractor who contracted with the medical marijuana dispensary; and (3) the name of the medical marijuana dispensary and each independent contractor who transports marijuana and related products for the medical marijuana dispensary are published on the Internet website maintained by the Department.
-Section 17 prohibits a retail marijuana store from delivering marijuana and related products to a consumer using an independent contractor unless the name of the retail marijuana store and each independent contractor who transports marijuana and related products for the retail marijuana store are published on the Internet website maintained by the Department.
-Status: Heard in Senate Revenue and Economic Development on March 19 Revises provisions relating to the dedication of water rights.
-(BDR 48-664) Existing law authorizes the State Engineer to require the dedication of a right to appropriate water in certain circumstances before approving a parcel map.
+Existing law requires the Department to transfer a medical marijuana establishment registration certificate to a party acquiring ownership of a medical marijuana establishment.
+Sections 10 and 15 of this bill provide for the transfer of a license to operate a marijuana establishment.
+Sections 10 and 15 of this bill provide for the transfer of a medical marijuana establishment.
+Sections 10 and 15 of this bill provide for the transfer of a medical marijuana store from selling marijuana or related products through, or accepting a sale from, any business that does not hold a medical marijuana establishment registration certificate or license to operate a marijuana establishment.
+Also prohibit a medical marijuana astore from contracting with a third party to advertise delivery to consumers.
+Existing law authorizes a medical marijuana dispensary from transporting marijuana and related products to a person unless: (1) the person holds a valid medical marijuana dispensary and each independent contractor who contracted with the medical marijuana dispensary and is of the solid products for the medical marijuana dispensary and each independent contractor who transports marijuana and related products or a person unless: (1) the person holds a valid medical marijuana dispensary and each independent contractor who transports marijuana Watch Revises provisions relating to the dedication of water rights.
+(BDR 48-664) SB 250 Existing law authorizes the State Engineer to require the dedication of a right to appropriate water in certain circumstances before approving a parcel map.
 Existing law also authorizes the governing body of a county or city to adopt ordinances to regulate land, which may include an ordinance that requires the dedication of a right to appropriate water before approving the development, division or subdivision of a parcel of land.
-Sections 1 and 3 SB 250 Watch of this bill provide that any right to appropriate water that has been dedicated to a public entity in order to ensure a sufficient supply of water to certain parcels must remain so dedicated and must not be sold, leased or otherwise used for a purpose other than ensuring a sufficient water supply for such parcels until the modification or redevelopment of such parcels.
-Status: Scheduled to be heard in Senate Natural Resources on March 26 Authorizes medical marijuana establishments and associations of medical marijuana establishments to participate in programs of workforce development.
-Sections 1, 6 and 7 of this bill authorize a medical marijuana establishment or an association of medical marijuana establishments to participate in a program of workforce development for the purposes of recruiting, assessing and training SB 278 Watch medical marijuana establishment agents.
-Section 4 of this bill requires the Office of Economic Development, to the extent practicable, to ensure minority-owned business enterprises, woman-owned business enterprises and disadvantaged business enterprises are involved in programs of workforce development in which medical marijuana establishments or associations of medical marijuana establishments participate.
-Status: Pulled from hearing in Senate Revenue and Economic Development on March 21
+Sections 1 and 3 of this bill provide that any right to appropriate water that has been dedicated to a public entity in order to ensure a sufficient supply of water to certain parcels must remain so dedicated and must not be sold, leased or otherwise used for a purpose other than ensuring a sufficient water supply for such parcels until the modification or redevelopment of such parcels.
+Status: Referred to Senate Natural Resources Watch Bills Moved Off List